oddlama/autokernel/README.md

 # autokernel

-Have you ever though *Which kernel options do I need to enable to use this USB device?*, or did you ever wonder *Why have I enabled this kernel option?*, or *Which kernel options did I even change..*?
+> *Which kernel options do I need to enable to use this USB device?*

+> *Why have I enabled this kernel option again?*

+> *Which kernel options did I even change when compared to the default?*

+Does any of these question sound familiar?
+Then this tool might solve a problem for you.

 This tool allows to both detect configuration options for the current system, and also provides a way to properly manage your configuration changes.
 It can also be used to